sakura57/so4/manual.md

 When mouse-tracking is enabled, simply point the mouse anywhere on the screen and your ship will orient itself toward that point.
 You can enable and disable mouse tracking by pressing Control.

+Right-click to fire guns, and press the spacebar to fire missiles.

 Thruster controls:

 - Press W for forward throttle